johnttaylor/colony.pico/README.md

 3. Clone the `colony.pico` repository to your PC.
 The repo can be installed anywhere on your PC; however, the root path to the repo location __cannot__ contain any spaces.
 4. Either modify the `env.sh` script in the repo's root directory or create a new script that sets the compiler toolchain environment for the ARM cross compiler.
-The current script only supports setup the compiler toolchain for the native GCC compiler.  _**Sorry** about the missing Linux support for this script, but I use a Windoze box for my open source work._
+The current script only supports setting up the compiler toolchain for the native GCC compiler.  _**Sorry** about the missing Linux support for this script, but I use a Windoze box for my open source work so I don't spend a lot time streamline developing under Linux._
 5. Run the `env.sh` script using the source shell command to set environment for your targeted toolchain.
 The `env.sh` script only needs to be run  once per command window per compiler.
 Here is an example for setting the toolchain to build native Linux executables:
     ```
     ~/work/colony.pico $ source env.sh